paul-wolf/strgen/README.md

 	>>> import strgen
 	>>> strgen.StringGenerator("[\d\w]{10}").render()
 	'sj5ic8vebF'

+The purpose of this module is to save the Python developer from having to

 The template uses short forms similar to those of the Python Standard Library regular expressions.
 An example template for generating a strong password: